Adolfok3/Fresp/README.md

 # Fresp

-Fresp is a .NET package that provides a way to mock API responses through your `HttpClient` during application execution.
+Fresp (shorthand for `fake response`) is a .NET package that provides a way to mock API responses through your `HttpClient` during application execution.
 It allows you to configure both synchronous and asynchronous fake responses based on the incoming `HttpRequestMessage`.

 ## Problem